 You may also pay your Real Estate Taxes at the Portage County Treasurer's Office with cash or checks.

-Our office has recently been made aware of an assistance program that may be of interest to you.
-The Foundation for Rural Housing, through the State of Wisconsin, is offering funds for several different financial situations, including delinquent taxes.
-The website
+The Foundation for Rural Housing, through the State of Wisconsin, offers funds for several different financial situations, including delinquent taxes.
+Please refer to their website

 7:30 a.m. - 4:30 p.m., Monday - Friday with the following exceptions